Tuesday, October 22, 2024

 World-renowned and all-around good guy, Volvo, kindly gave me an air rifle recently.
 A CO2 rifle he'd tried but apparently never really bonded with.
 It had developed a leak and he figured I was the guy to fix it give it a new home.

-It's a Tech Force branded rifle.
+It's a QB78 Deluxe (Industry) branded rifle.
 Volvo purchased it several years ago from (now retired) "Rich from Mich".
 Rich tuned and sold airguns as well as made custom machined accessories.

 This particular rifle is difficult for me to find a specific model name.
-The rifle has been sold in a dizzying array of possible stock, sight and CO2 source configurations under at least three brand names (QB, Industry Brand, and now Beeman) and in both .177 and .22 caliber.
+The rifle has been sold in a dizzying array of possible stock, sight and CO2 source configurations under at least three brand names--QB, Tech Force and now Beeman-- and in both .177 and .22 caliber.
 With five or six different stock options, sporting or diopter target sights and a couple different triggers, there have been a multitude of model numbers.
 The base gun is an almost identical copy of the Crosman 160/167 that was made from 1962 until 1971.
 The base gun utilizes two 12g CO2 cartridges.
 Options to pressurize include dual 12g CO2 cartridges, bulk-fill CO2, CO2 paintball tanks and now high-pressure air.

 Volvo's rifle is an interesting combination of features: a match style target stock, .22 caliber, paintball tank compatible and a custom Rich from Mich shroud/suppressor.
-As I attempt to navigate the various model names, I THINK that makes this gun an AR2079-- but with the suppressor instead of the target sights.
-However, the gas tube is laser marked TF78, so maybe it was a custom assembly to meet Volvo's spec.
+As I attempt to navigate the various model names, I THINK that makes this gun similar to the current Beeman AR2079A-- but with the suppressor instead of the target sights.
+However, the gas tube is laser marked QB78, so it was probably a custom assembly to meet Volvo's spec.

 Regardless of the model, he had this set up as a quiet pesting rifle that would get hundreds of shots from a paintball tank.